What is Demadex?

 an intravenous (IV) antibiotic medicine;

-antifungal medicine--fluconazole, voriconazole;
+antifungal medicine--fluconazole, miconazole;

-steroid medicine--oxandrolone, prednisone, and others.
+steroid medicine--dexamethasone, oxandrolone, prednisone, and others.

-This list is not complete and many other drugs can interact with torsemide.
+This list is not complete and many other drugs may affect Demadex.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Demadex (torsemide)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information